-7 Use the organisation's shared values to act as a guide for decision making and as a basis for developing positive and trusting relationships within the authority Equality policies and strategies are approved and the delivery of objectives is actively monitored and managed by the Authority.
-Ethical Procurement is a cornerstone of the Procurement process Authority/ Corporate Leadership Team/managers 8 In pursuing the vision of a partnership, agree a set of values against which decision making and actions can be judged.
+7 7 Use the organisation's shared values to act as a guide for decision making and as a basis for developing positive and trusting relationships within the authority Equality policies and strategies are approved and the delivery of objectives is actively monitored and managed by the Authority.
+Decision making is supported by the inclusion of equality impact assessments as required.
+Ethical Procurement is a cornerstone of the Procurement process Authority/ Strategic Management Team/managers Ę In pursuing the vision of a partnership, agree a set of values against which decision making and actions can be judged.
 Such values must be demonstrated by partners' behaviour both individually and collectively.
-Protocols for partnership working address our equality and diversity standards and ethical procurement considerations as well as our Vision and Mission.
+Protocols for partnership working address our equality and diversity standards and ethical procurement considerations as well as our Mission.
 All officers and Members working in partnerships